eyes-on-disabilities/miranda-eye-tracking/README.md

-# Miranda – The Eye Tracking Screen Calibrator
+# Miranda – The Eye Tracking Toolkit

 ![Two applications running.
 One is AITrack, which tracks the head position and rotation.
 The other is Miranda, receiving the data and calibrating it against the screen.](assets/README_hero.png)